Cultural assimilation: Adaptation to new country

 As the number of international students entering the US has increased, so has the number of international students in US colleges and universities.
-The adaption of these newcomers is important in cross-cultural research.
-In the study "Cross-Cultural Adaptation of International College Student in the United States" by Yikang Wang, the goal was to examine how the psychological and socio-cultural adaption of international college students varied over time.
+The adaptation of these newcomers is important in cross-cultural research.
+In the study "Cross-Cultural Adaptation of International College Student in the United States" by Yikang Wang, the goal was to examine how the psychological and socio-cultural adaptation of international college students varied over time.
 The survey contained a sample of 169 international students attending a coeducational public university.
-The two subtypes of adaption: psychological and socio-cultural were examined.
-Psychological adaption refers to "feelings of well-being or satisfaction during cross-cultural transitions;" while socio-cultural refers to the ability to fit into the new culture.
-The results show both graduate and undergraduate students showed both the satisfactory and socio-cultural skilled changed over time.
-Psychological adaption had the most significant change for a student who has resided in the US for at least 24 months while socio-cultural adaption steadily increased over time.
+The two subtypes of adaptation: psychological and socio-cultural were examined.
+Psychological adaptation refers to "feelings of well-being or satisfaction during cross-cultural transitions;" while socio-cultural refers to the ability to fit into the new culture.
+The results for both graduate and undergraduate students show both satisfaction and socio-cultural skills changed over time.
+Psychological adaptation had the most significant change for a student who has resided in the US for at least 24 months while socio-cultural adaptation steadily increased over time.
 It can be concluded that eventually over time, the minority group will shed some of their culture's characteristic when in a new country and incorporate new culture qualities.
-Also, it was confirmed that the more time spent in a new country would result in becoming more accustomed to the dominate countries aspects of characteristics.
+Also, it was confirmed that more time spent in a new country would result in becoming more accustomed to the dominant countries' characteristics.

 Figure 2 demonstrates as the length of time resided in the United States increase—the dominant country, the life satisfaction and socio-cultural skill increase as well—positive correlation.

 In turn, research by Caligiuri's group, published in 2020, shows that one semester of classroom experiential activities designed to foster international and domestic student social interaction serve to foster international students’ sense of belonging and social support.

 In a study by Viola Angelini, "Life Satisfaction of Immigrant: Does cultural assimilation matter?", the theory of assimilation as having benefits for well-being.
 The goal of this study was to assess the difference between cultural assimilation and the subjective well-being of immigrants.
 The journal included a study that examined a "direct measure of assimilation with a host culture and immigrants' subjective well-being."
 Using data from the German Socio-Economic Panel, it was concluded that there was a positive correlation between cultural assimilation and an immigrant's life's satisfaction/wellbeing even after discarding factors such as employment status, wages, etc. "Life Satisfaction of Immigrant: Does cultural assimilation matter?" also confirms "association with life satisfaction is stronger for established immigrants than for recent ones."
 It was found that the more immigrants that identified with the German culture and who spoke the fluent national language—dominant country language, the more they reported to be satisfied with their lives.
 Life satisfaction rates were higher for those who had assimilated to the dominant country than those who had not assimilated since those who did incorporate the dominant language, religion, psychological aspects, etc.